Last Updated on

 The diet of a pregnant woman should have limited items that are made of refined wheat, such as white bread, white rice, maida rotis, etc. Instead, attention should be given to foods made of whole wheat – cereals, whole wheat bread, barley, oats, and other items that are manufactured from whole grains.
 These are the perfect fit in the diet of a pregnant woman with hypothyroidism since they support the proper functioning of the thyroid gland.

 Pregnant or not, salads are the healthiest food option for everyone.
 In the case of pregnant women with hypothyroidism, salads are even better.
 What the thyroid gland essentially needs is stimulants that can help it produce the thyroid hormones in the quantity necessitated by the body.
-By including salads that have carrot, cucumber, sprouts and similar food items, the diet starts supporting thyroid functionality and assists in normalising the hormone levels.
+By including salads that have carrot, cucumber, sprouts, beans, spinach, nuts and similar food items, the diet starts supporting thyroid functionality and assists in normalising the hormone levels.

 8. Cod Liver Oil

 Cod liver oil is a strong component in boosting a person’s health, especially that of pregnant women.
 Cod liver oil contains essential omega-3 fatty acids which directly build the body’s immunity and reduce any signs of inflammation.
 These acids are essential for people with hypothyroidism because they help in getting the thyroid gland to function properly.
 Cod liver oil is available in the market in the form of capsules.
 However, you are advised to speak with your doctor regarding the correct dosage.